-For example, to use the MP Fallback IP address, set the PC network profile to:

-IP: 172.31.255.253 Netmask: 255.255.255.252
+For example, to use the MP Fallback IP address, set the PC network profile to: IP: 172.31.255.253 Netmask: 255.255.252 (Note restricted IP and Netmask values)

 Alternatively you may set the MP device address to work on your LAN.
 Connect a telephone to the MP and dial the IVR command C-O-N-F (2663) and follow the prompts to set the IP number to one that lies in your normal LAN address range and is not already in use.
 The device will then reboot.
 Connect the MP device to an Ethernet port on your LAN and it will be accessible by any PC on the LAN.